Teresa Wright: Acting career

 In autumn 1939, Wright began a two-year appearance in the stage play Life with Father, playing the role of Mary Skinner.
 It was there that she was discovered by Samuel Goldwyn, who came to see her in the show she had been appearing in for almost a year.
 Goldwyn would later recall his first encounter with her backstage:

 Miss Wright was seated at her dressing table, and looked for all the world like a little girl experimenting with her mother's cosmetics.
 I had discovered in her from the first sight, you might say, an unaffected genuineness and appeal.

-Goldwyn immediately hired the young actress for the role of Bette Davis' daughter in the 1941 adaptation of Lillian Hellman's The Little Foxes, signing her to a five-year Hollywood contract with the Goldwyn Studios.
+Goldwyn immediately hired the young actress for the role of Bette Davis' naive and idealistic daughter in the 1941 adaptation of Lillian Hellman's The Little Foxes, signing her to a five-year Hollywood contract with the Goldwyn Studios.
 Asserting her seriousness as an actress, Wright insisted her contract contain unique clauses by Hollywood standards:

 The aforementioned Teresa Wright shall not be required to pose for photographs in a bathing suit unless she is in the water.
 Neither may she be photographed running on the beach with her hair flying in the wind.
 Nor may she pose in any of the following situations: In shorts, playing with a cocker spaniel; digging in a garden; whipping up a meal; attired in firecrackers and holding skyrockets for the Fourth of July; looking insinuatingly at a turkey for Thanksgiving; wearing a bunny cap with long ears for Easter; twinkling on prop snow in a skiing outfit while a fan blows her scarf; assuming an athletic stance while pretending to hit something with a bow and arrow.

-In 1941, Wright was nominated for the Academy Award for Best Supporting Actress for her film début in The Little Foxes.
-The following year, she was nominated again, this time for Best Actress for The Pride of the Yankees, in which she played opposite Gary Cooper as the wife of Lou Gehrig.
-The same year, she won the Academy Award for Best Supporting Actress as the daughter-in-law of Greer Garson's character in Mrs. Miniver.
-Wright is the first of only nine actors who have been nominated in both categories in the same year.
+In 1941, Wright was nominated for the Academy Award for Best Supporting Actress for The Little Foxes.
+The following year, she was nominated again, this time for Best Actress, for her role as Lou Gehrig's wife in The Pride of the Yankees opposite Gary Cooper.
+The same year, she won the Academy Award for Best Supporting Actress as the courageous daughter-in-law of Greer Garson's character in Mrs. Miniver.
+Wright is the second (Fay Bainter, 1938 being the first) of only 12 actors who have been nominated in both categories in the same year.
 Her three Academy Award nominations and one Academy Award in her first three films is unique.
-She remains the only performer to have received Academy Award nominations for her first three films.
+She is one of only two performers to have received Academy Award nominations for their first three films, the other being Glenn Close.